River-Mochi/ZoneTools/README.md

 - Easier placement of nearby roads without unwanted overlapping zoning
 - Existing roads can be updated without rebuilding them
 - Movable panel can be parked where it is least annoying
+- Default parking spot can be chosen in Options, then moved again in-game whenever you want

 ## Compatibility